Restless legs syndrome

-Restless legs syndrome (RLS), also known as Willis–Ekbom disease (WED), is generally a long-term disorder that causes a strong urge to move one's legs.
-There is often an unpleasant feeling in the legs that improves somewhat by moving them.
-This is often described as aching, tingling, or crawling in nature.
+Restless legs syndrome (RLS), also known as Willis–Ekbom disease (WED), is a neurological disorder, usually chronic, that causes an overwhelming urge to move one's legs.
+There is often an unpleasant feeling in the legs that improves temporarily by moving them.
+This feeling is often described as aching, tingling, or crawling in nature.
 Occasionally, arms may also be affected.
 The feelings generally happen when at rest and therefore can make it hard to sleep.
-Due to the disturbance in sleep, people with RLS may have daytime sleepiness, low energy, irritability and a depressed mood.
-Additionally, many have limb twitching during sleep.
+Sleep disruption may leave people with RLS sleepy during the day, with low energy, and irritable or depressed.
+Additionally, many have limb twitching during sleep, a condition known as periodic limb movement disorder.
 RLS is not the same as habitual foot-tapping or leg-rocking.

-Risk factors for RLS include low iron levels, kidney failure, Parkinson's disease, diabetes mellitus, rheumatoid arthritis, pregnancy and celiac disease.
-A number of medications may also trigger the disorder including antidepressants, antipsychotics, antihistamines, and calcium channel blockers.
-There are two main types.
-One is early-onset RLS which starts before age 45, runs in families and worsens over time.
-The other is late-onset RLS which begins after age 45, starts suddenly, and does not worsen.
-Diagnosis is generally based on a person's symptoms after ruling out other potential causes.